jaketae/jaketae.github.io/_posts/2019-12-01-likelihood.md

 # Conclusion

 And that concludes today’s article on (maximum) likelihood.
 This post was motivated from a rather simple thought that came to my mind while overhearing a conversation that happened at the PMO office.
 Despite the conceptual difference between probability and likelihood, people will continue to use employ these terms interchangeably in daily conversations.
 From a mathematician’s point of view, this might be unwelcome, but the vernacular rarely strictly aligns with academic lingua.
 In fact, it’s most often the reverse; when jargon or scholarly terms get diffused with everyday language, they often transform in meaning and usage.
-I presume the word “likelihood” or more generally, “likely” falls into this criteria.
-All of this notwithstanding, I hope this post gave you a better understanding of what likelihood is, and how it relates to other useful statistical concepts such as maximum likelihood estimation.
+I presume words such as “likelihood” or “likely” fall into this criteria.
+All of this notwithstanding, I hope this post provided you with a better understanding of what likelihood is, and how it relates to other useful statistical concepts such as maximum likelihood estimation.

 The topic for our next post is going to be Monte Carlo simulations and methods.
-If Monte Carlo sounds cool to you, as it did to me when I first came across it, tune in again next week.
+If “Monte Carlo” just sounds cool to you, as it did to me when I first came across it, tune in again next week.
 Catch you up in the next one.

 [earlier post]: https://jaketae.github.io/study/bayes/